-Adult mosquitoes from various areas within the county are routinely tested for resistance by exposing them to lethal doses of various insecticides.
-If resistance appears to be present or developing in a given mosquito population, control strategies are altered to lessen the likelihood of future or continued resistance.
+Adult mosquitoes throughout the county are routinely tested for resistance by exposing them to lethal doses of various insecticides.
+If resistance appears to be present or developing within a given mosquito population, control strategies are altered to lessen the likelihood of resistance.
 A resistant population is harder to control, and resistance may be amplified if the use of the insecticide is continued.

-Annually, CDC Bottle Bioassays are utilized in the detection and tracking of insecticide resistance in resident mosquito populations.
+Annually, CDC Bottle Bioassays are utilized to detect and track any insecticide resistance.
 Caged mosquito trials are performed to ensure current and perspective adult control products perform in the field.
-Adult mosquitoes are placed in cages and subjected to truck mounted ULV treatment.
-The above testing allows for an operational understanding and expectation for the control product prior to use in the field.
-Mosquitoes used for testing are collected in the field and/or reared in our lab.
+Adult mosquitoes are placed in cages and subjected to truck The above mounted ULV treatment. operational testing allows for an understanding and expectation for the control product prior to use in the field.